mam-dev/debianized-jupyterhub/README.md

 When using `dh-virtualenv 1.1` or later releases, this problem should not appear anymore.

+### “Unknown lvalue 'ProtectControlGroups' in section 'Service'” at runtime

+This appears in the service logs (`journalctl`) when you use the provided systemd unit files on older systems (e.g. Xenial).
+They're just warnings, and can be safely ignored.

 ## Updating requirements

 As previously mentioned, additional packages are listed in ``setup.py``.